awsdocs/amazon-aurora-user-guide/doc_source/Concepts.DBInstanceClass.md

 + **db\.t2** – Instance classes that provide a baseline performance level, with the ability to burst to full CPU usage\.
 We recommend using these instance classes only for development and test servers, or other non\-production servers\.

 **Note**
-We recommend using the T DB instance classes only for development and test servers, or other non\-production servers\.
+We recommend using the T DB instance classes only for development, test, or other nonproduction servers\.
 For more detailed recommendations for the T instance classes, see [Using T instance classes for development and testing](AuroraMySQL.BestPractices.md#AuroraMySQL.BestPractices.T2Medium)\.

 For DB instance class hardware specifications, see [Hardware specifications for DB instance classes for Aurora](#Concepts.DBInstanceClass.Summary)\.